 The group has used the US\$120.6 million net proceeds from the issue of US\$125 million Convertible Bonds to fund the repurchase of the outstanding US\$100 million convertible bonds as set out below, resulting in the net US\$12.6 million cash inflow.
 Concurrently with the issue of the US\$125 million Convertible Bonds, the group also concluded the invitation to repurchase (the "Repurchase") any and all of the outstanding US\$100 million 9.00% convertible bonds due 2020 (the "Existing Bonds").
 Holders whose Existing Bonds have been accepted for purchase by the Issuer pursuant to the Repurchase were eligible to receive US\$1,080 per US\$1,000 in principal amount of the Existing Bonds (the "Repurchase Price").
-The Issuer also paid, in respect of Existing Bonds accepted for purchase pursuant to the Repurchase, a cash amount representing the accrued but unpaid interest ("Accrued Interest") on each US\$1,000 in aggregate principal amount of Existing Bonds accepted for repurchase from and including 18 June 2019, being the immediately preceding interest payment date applicable to the Existing Bonds, to but excluding the settlement date for the Repurchase (the "Repurchase Settlement Date of 3 July 2019 comprised US\$3,75 per US\$1,000 in aggregate principal amount of Existing Bonds.
-The remaining Existing Bonds were redeemed at the Repurchase Price on 9 July 2019.
+The Issuer also paid, in respect of Existing Bonds accepted for purchase pursuant to the Repurchase, a cash amount representing the accrued but unpaid interest ("Accrued Interest") on each US\$1,000 in aggregate principal amount of Existing Bonds center date for the Repurchase (the "Repurchase Settlement Date of 3 July 2019 comprised US\$1,500 in aggregate principal amount of Existing Bonds.
+The remaining Existing Bonds were redeemed at the Repurchase on 9 July 2019.
+The Issuer also paid a cash amount representing the Accrued Interest on each US\$1,000 in aggregate principal amount of Existing Bonds.
+The remaining Existing Bonds were redeemed at the Repurchase on 9 July 2019.
 The Issuer also paid a cash amount representing the Accrued Interest on each US\$1,000 in aggregate principal amount of Existing Bonds from and including 18 June 2019 to redemption.